atredispartners/flamingo/README.md

 A filter-feeding bird.
 Captures credentials sprayed across the network by various IT and security products.

-Currently supports SSH, LDAP, and SNMP credential collection.
+Currently supports SSH, HTTP, LDAP, and SNMP credential collection.

 ## Usage